RedHatGov/service-mesh-workshop-code/code/userprofile/README.md

 #### To view and test with Swagger-UI locally
 http://localhost:8080/swagger-ui/

+TODO: fix generated spec to include the UserProfile as a ref

 #### Photo/Image Testing
 This is only supported with the jpa implementation